Red Dead Redemption 2: Sales

-Red Dead Redemption 2 had the largest opening weekend in entertainment history, making over in revenue in three days, and over 17 million copies shipped in two weeks, exceeding the lifetime sales of Red Dead Redemption.
-Additionally, Red Dead Redemption 2 was the second-highest-grossing entertainment launch (behind Grand Theft Auto V and set records for largest pre-orders, first-day sales, and three-day sales on the PlayStation Network.
-The share price for Rockstar's parent company, Take-Two Interactive, rose nine percent in the week after release.
+Red Dead Redemption 2 had the largest opening weekend in entertainment history, making over in revenue in three days.
+It was the second-highest-grossing entertainment launch (behind Grand Theft Auto V and set records for largest pre-orders, first-day sales, and three-day sales on the PlayStation Network.
+The share price for Rockstar's parent company, Take-Two Interactive, rose 9% in the week after release.
 VentureBeats Dean Takahashi noted the game likely broke-even in its first week and, based on analyst estimates, would begin to earn a profit by December 2018.
-The game shipped 23 million copies in 2018, generating in revenue, and sales reached 50 million in 2022 and over 79 million by September 2025, with yearly sales of six to nine million.
-By dollar sales, it was the best-selling game of its first seven years, and the seventh-best-selling game of the 2010s.
-It is the fourth-best-selling video game.
+The game exceeded Red Dead Redemptions lifetime sales within eight days, and shipped over 17 million copies within thirteen and 23 million by the end of the year, generating $1.38 billion in revenue; sales reached 50 million in 2022, with yearly increases of six to twelve million.
+By dollar sales, it was the best-selling game of its first seven years and the seventh-best of the 2010s.
+It is the third-best-selling video game, with over 87 million sold by June 2026.

-In the United States, Red Dead Redemption 2 was the second-best-selling game of October 2018, behind Call of Duty: Black Ops 4.
-It was the nation's best-selling-game in November, third-best-selling in December, and overall best-selling of the year.
-In 2019, it maintained its placement in the nation's top charts, and was the twelfth-best-selling game of the year.
-It remained in the charts for the first half of 2020.
-In the United Kingdom, Red Dead Redemption 2 was the best-selling retail game in its first week of release and the second-fastest-selling game of 2018 (behind FIFA 19).
-The opening week physical sales doubled its predecessor's, with 68 percent of sales from the PlayStation 4 version.
-Red Dead Redemption 2 was the third-fastest-selling non-FIFA game released in its generation, behind Call of Duty: Black Ops III and Call of Duty: Advanced Warfare.
-In the United Kingdom, it was the second-best-selling game in 2018, fifth in 2019, eleventh in 2020, sixth in 2021, and ninth in 2022.
-Within its first week in Japan, the PlayStation 4 version sold 132,984 copies, placing it at number one on the all-format video game sales chart.
-In Australia, it was the best-selling game of 2018, and the fifteenth-best-selling of 2020.
+In the United States, Red Dead Redemption 2 was 2018's best-selling game, ranking second in October behind Black Ops 4, first in November, and third in December.
+It was the twelfth-best-selling game of 2019, and maintained its placement in the top charts throughout 2019 and early 2020.
+In the United Kingdom, Red Dead Redemption 2 was the best-selling retail game in its first week and the second-fastest-selling game of 2018 behind FIFA 19.
+The opening week physical sales doubled its predecessor's (with 68% from the PlayStation 4 version) and it was the third-fastest-selling non-FIFA game in its generation, behind the Call of Duty games Black Ops III and Advanced Warfare.
+It consistently ranked within the yearly best-sellers in Europe (Note: In Europe, Red Dead Redemption 2 was the second-best-selling game in 2018, fifth in 2019, tenth in 2020, sixth in 2021, twelfth in 2022, eighth in 2023, and seventh in 2024.) and the United Kingdom (Note: In the United Kingdom, Red Dead Redemption 2 was the second-best-selling game in 2018, fifth in 2019, eleventh in 2020, sixth in 2021, ninth in 2022, and eighth in 2023.) for several years, including second in 2018.
+Within its first week in Japan, the PlayStation 4 version sold 132,984 copies, charting at number one overall.
+In Australia, it was the best-selling game of 2018 and fifteenth in 2020.
 Worldwide, the Windows version sold 406,000 copies upon launch in November 2019, doubling to over one million after its release on Steam the following month.